hamzaalsinwi/cube-3prime/README.md

 ### Observations

 While testing all odd cubes in the range "3 ≤ n ≤ 2,642,245", we found that every cube had at least one valid representation as the sum of three distinct primes that included the number "3".

-That is, for all such cases once at least:
+That is, for each such case, there existed at least one instance where

 "n³ = p + q + r" with "{p, q, r} ⊇ {3}"